After all, everyone needs a hobby. And he had one. Lenin’s brain.

 Enter Adolf Hitler.

 The Russians had been holding out for their own “Institute of the Brain” — and they got one.
-A delegation was sent to Berlin, ostensibly to beg Vogt to lead it — but actually, to put the kibosh on him, while blaming Hitler.
+A delegation was sent to Berlin, ostensibly to beg Vogt to lead the new institute – but actually, to put the kibosh on him, while blaming Hitler.

-Vogt had already fallen into disfavor with the the führer, and his apartment had been searched, his telephone bugged, and any visa to Moscow out of the question (not that he’d been to Russia much in the last few years).
+Vogt had already fallen into disfavor with the the Führer, and his apartment had been searched, his telephone bugged, and any visa to Moscow out of the question (not that he’d been to Russia much in the last few years).
 Mission accomplished!
 But don’t cry: Vogt, too, had kind of a happy ending, as much as could be expected in the circumstances.
-The German government punished him by drafting him into the army in his 60s, but he was discharged after six weeks.
+The German government punished him by drafting him into the army (although he was in his 60s), but he was discharged after six weeks.

 Meanwhile, the Moscow Institute of the Brain had not been sitting idly on its hands.
 It had managed to collect better brains from better people.
 No more would Lenin’s brain be compared with the man in the street, but instead he would be ranked alongside poet Vladimir Mayakovsky, Alexander Bogdanov, and even Nobel laureate I.V.
 Pavlov, who had died in February 1936 and whose brain could now be added to the collection.